-- a) "FOI Receiving Officer" shall mean the SB Corp employee either assigned at the Receiving Office under the Administrative Services Group (ASG) at the Head Office or at the Regional Office/Desk Office in the regions and provinces, who is responsible for centrally receiving all sorts of official external communications. - b) "FOI Evaluation Officer" shall mean the existing Group Manager/Head of the Legal Services Group who shall be responsible for securing the information in the custody or under the control of SB Corp and for vetting requests for information prior to endorsement to the FOI Decision Maker for approval or denial. - c) "Information" shall mean any records, documents, papers, reports, letters, contracts, minutes and transcripts of official meetings, maps, books, photographs, data, research materials, films, sound and video recording, magnetic or other tapes, electronic data, computer stored data, any other like or similar data or materials recorded, stored or archived in whatever format, whether offline or online, which are made, received, or kept in or under the control and custody of any government office pursuant to law, executive order, and rules and regulations or in connection with the performance or transaction of official business by any government office. - d) "Official record/records" shall refer to information produced or received by a public officer or employee, or by a government office in an official capacity or pursuant to a public function or duty. - e) "Personal information" shall mean any information whether recorded in a material form or not, from which the identity of an individual is apparent or can be reasonably and directly ascertained by the entity holding the information, or when put together with other information would directly and certainly identify an individual. - f) "Privileged information" shall mean any and all forms of data which under the Rules of Court and other pertinent laws constitute privileged communication. - g) "Public record/records" shall include information required by laws, executive orders, rules, or regulations to be entered, kept and made publicly available by a government office.
+The FOI Receiving Officers are responsible for centrally receiving all sorts of official external Communications pertaining to FOI requests.

+- b) "FOI Evaluation Officer" shall mean the Information Security Officer for general information and the Data Protection Officer for personal/sensitive information.
+These officers are responsible for securing the information in the custody or under the control of SB Corp and for vetting requests for information prior to endorsement to the FOI Decision Maker for approval or denial. - c) "Information" shall mean any records, documents, papers, reports, letters, contracts, minutes and transcripts of official meetings, maps, books, photographs, data, research materials, films, sound and video recording, magnetic or other tapes, electronic data, computer stored data, any other like or similar data or materials recorded, stored or archived in whatever format, whether offline or online, which are made, received, or kept in or under the control and custody of any government office pursuant to law, executive order, and rules and regulations or in connection with the performance or transaction of official business by any government office.

-- h) "SB Corp Head Office" shall mean the main office of SB Corp located at 17th and 18th Floors, 139 Corporate Center, 139 Valero St corner Sedeno St., Makati City. - "SB Corp Regional Offices" shall mean the South Luzon Office located at Unit 1903, 19th Floor, 139 Corporate Center, 139 Valero St corner Sedeno St., Makati City, the North Luzon Office located in Baguio City, the Central Luzon Office located in Angeles City, the Visayas Office located in Cebu City, and the Mindanao Office located in Davao City. - j) "SB Corp Desk Offices" shall mean the satellite offices of the Regional offices, the addresses of which are contained in Annex D. - K) "SB Corp Stakeholders" shall mean all groups that are or may be affected by SB Corp's activities or action including customers, employees, partners, suppliers, regulatory bodies, funders, and policy makers, local communities. - I) "Sensitive Personal Information" shall mean personal information: - 1.
-About an individual's race, ethnic origin, marital status, age, color, and religious, philosophical or political affiliations; - About an individual's health, education, genetic or sexual life of a person, or to any proceeding for any offense committed or alleged to have been committed by such person, the disposal of such proceedings, or the sentence of any court in such proceedings; - Issued by government agencies peculiar to an individual which includes, but not limited to, social security numbers, previous or current health records, licenses or its denials, suspension or revocation, and tax returns; and - 4.
+- d) "Official record/records" shall refer to information produced or received by a public officer or employee, or by a government office in an official capacity or pursuant to a public function or duty. - e) "Personal information" shall mean any information whether recorded in a material form or not, from which the identity of an individual is apparent or can be reasonably and directly ascertained by the entity holding the information, or when put together with other information would directly and certainly identify an individual. - f) "Privileged information" shall mean any and all forms of data which under the Rules of Court and other pertinent laws constitute privileged Communications. - g) "Public record/records" shall include information required by laws, executive orders, rules, or regulations to be entered, kept and made publicly available by a government office. - h) "SB Corp Head Office" shall mean the main office of SB Corp located at 17th and 18th Floors, 139 Corporate Center, 139 Valero St corner Sedeno St., Makati City. - i) "SB Corp Regional Offices" shall mean the South Luzon Office located at Unit 1903, 19th Floor, 139 Corporate Center, 139 Valero St corner Sedeno St., Makati City, the North Luzon Office located in Baguio City, the Visayas Office located in Cebu City, and the Mindanao Office located in Davao City. - j) "SB Corp Desk Offices" shall mean the satellite offices of the Regional offices, the addresses of which are contained in Annex D. - k) "SB Corp Stakeholders" shall mean all groups that are or may be affected by SB Corp's activities or action including customers, employees, partners, suppliers, regulatory bodies, funders, and policy makers, local communities. - I) "Sensitive Personal Information" shall mean personal information: - 1.
+About an individual's race, ethnic origin, marital status, age, color, and religious, philosophical or political affiliations; - 2.
+About an individual's health, education, genetic or sexual life of a person, or to any proceeding for any offense committed or alleged to have been committed by such person, the disposal of such proceedings, or the sentence of any court in such proceedings; - 3.
+Issued by government agencies peculiar to an individual which includes, but not limited to, social security numbers, previous or current health records, licenses or its denials, suspension or revocation, and tax returns; and - 4.
 Specifically established by an executive order or an act of Congress to be kept classified.